-If you’re an entrepreneur starting your business, you may be tempted to skip social media ROI altogether.
+If you’re an entrepreneur starting your online business, you may be tempted to skip social media ROI altogether.
 After all, who really wants to bother with all the logistics it takes to calculate any ROI from your social media.

 Believe it or not, once you get your head around the concept of ROI, you’ll be well-placed to create value out of social media marketing.
 Instead of wondering if social media is a waste of time, try upgrading your mindset.

 By understanding social media ROI and integrating it into your business, you’ll benefit from:

 - The impact your social media campaigns are having on the company’s bottom line

 - Knowing where your resources are being used most effectively cost-wise